cardano-foundation/CIPs/CIP-1694/README.md

 #### Proposal policy

-While the constitution is an informal, off-chain document, there will also an optional script that can enforce some guidelines.
+While the constitution is an informal, off-chain document, there will also be an optional script that can enforce some guidelines.
 This script acts to supplement the constitutional committee by restricting some proposal types.
 For example, if the community wishes to have some hard rules for the treasury that cannot be violated, a script that enforces